renatoaguimaraes/teleport/examples/chart/teleport/README.md

 # Teleport

 [Gravitational Teleport](https://github.com/gravitational/teleport) is a modern SSH/Kubernetes API proxy server for remotely accessing clusters of Linux containers and servers via SSH, HTTPS, or Kubernetes API.
 Community and Enterprise versions of Teleport are available.
-You can start with the Community edition with this Chart and in the future update to an Enterprise version for the same deployment.
+You can start with the Open Source Edition with this chart and in the future update to an Enterprise version for the same deployment.

 ## Introduction